denarie/sand-springboot-rest/README.md

  * SandProperty: some settings for the application

 ## What is in this project
-This project contains a REST backend interface that was created using Spring Data REST.
+This project contains a REST backend interface that was created using Spring Data REST and offers hypermedia-driven REST serivces

 The application uses the following databases:
 * H2 for UnitTests
-* mySQL for development and production, that already contains some data
+* mySQL for development and production, that already contain some data

 The application is accessible at
 * http://localhost:8080/manage the SpringBoot Actuator management console